Advanced Practice Nursing Roles In Cancer Care In Switzerland (APNCC-Swiss)

 Academic-Practice-Partnership Insel Gruppe/ BFH

-- Research unit Field of Innovation – Healthcare Personnel Skills and Development
+- Research unit Innovation in the Field of Health Care and Human Resources Development

 - Funding organisation Others